Kjersti Flaa: Blake Lively and Parker Posey

 Flaa received attention for a 2016 interview with actresses Blake Lively and Parker Posey during the press tour for their film Café Society.
 The interview resurfaced in August 2024 when Flaa uploaded a clip to her YouTube channel, describing the encounter as "the most uncomfortable interview situation I have ever experienced".
 During the interview, Flaa congratulated Lively on her pregnancy and "little bump", to which Lively responded by saying "congrats on your little bump."
 Flaa later stated that the comment was hurtful due to her struggles with infertility at the time.

 Flaa also asked the actresses about the film's costumes, leading Lively to question whether male actors would be asked similar questions.
 Flaa replied that they would.
 Flaa later mentioned that she would welcome an apology from Lively but expressed doubt that it would happen.

-The reupload happened shortly after the release of It Ends with Us which Lively was starring in, which was mired in controversy.
+The upload happened shortly after the release of It Ends with Us which Lively was starring in, which was mired in controversy.
 This heightened interest in the video, which as of late 2024 had more than five million views.
 The New York Times mentioned Flaa in their reporting on the film's director Justin Baldoni's alleged smear campaign against Lively.
 Flaa responded to the Times, contesting what she described as the "insinuation" of her involvement.
-The Times then expanded the online version of their article, adding a statement from Flaa that the reupload "was neither coordinated nor influenced by anyone associated with the alleged campaign".
+The Times then expanded the online version of their article, adding a statement from Flaa that the upload "was neither coordinated nor influenced by anyone associated with the alleged campaign".
 Elsewhere, she has said that "I posted the video after I had seen the movie", and "And I had a bad experience with Blake Lively, and at that time I was like 'I've kind of had enough of Hollywood' ... so I decided to post the video."